syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Context-Menu.md

 {% endhighlight %}

-N> The **Categorize** option must be added to the **Appointment** collections simply with an id "categorize", which displays on right clicking over the appointments.
+N> The **Categorize** option must be added to the **Appointment** collections simply with an id "categorize", which displays on right clicking the appointments.